Grumman TBF Avenger: Civilian use

-Many Avengers have survived into the 21st century working as spray-applicators and water-bombers throughout North America, particularly in the Canadian province of New Brunswick.
+Many Avengers have survived into the 21st century working as spray applicators and water bombers throughout North America, particularly in the Canadian province of New Brunswick.

 Forest Protection Limited (FPL) of Fredericton, New Brunswick, once owned and operated the largest civilian fleet of Avengers in the world.
-FPL began operating Avengers in 1958 after purchasing 12 surplus TBM-3E aircraft from the Royal Canadian Navy.
+FPL began operating Avengers in 1958 after purchasing 12 surplus TBM-3E aircraft from the RCN.
 Use of the Avenger fleet at FPL peaked in 1971 when 43 aircraft were in use as both water bombers and spray aircraft.
 The company sold three Avengers in 2004 (C-GFPS, C-GFPM, and C-GLEJ) to museums or private collectors.
 The Central New Brunswick Woodsmen's Museum has a former FPL Avenger on static display.
 An FPL Avenger that crashed in 1975 in southwestern New Brunswick was recovered and restored by a group of interested aviation enthusiasts and is currently on display at the Atlantic Canada Aviation Museum.
 FPL was still operating three Avengers in 2010 configured as water-bombers, and stationed at Miramichi Airport.
 One of these crashed just after takeoff on 23 April 2010, killing the pilot.
 The last FPL Avenger was retired on 26 July 2012 and sold to the Shearwater Aviation Museum in Dartmouth, Nova Scotia.

-There are several other Avengers, usually flying as warbirds in private collections around the world today.
+Several other Avengers, usually flying as warbirds, are in private collections around the world today.
 They are a popular airshow fixture in both flying and static displays.

-In 2020 the Commemorative Air Force (CAF) were flying three TBM Avengers with one based with the Rocky Mountain Wing in Grand Junction, Colorado; another with the Missouri Wing at St Charles Smartt Field; and their newest with the Capital Wing in Culpeper, Virginia.
+In 2020, the Commemorative Air Force (CAF) flew three TBM Avengers: with one based with the Rocky Mountain Wing in Grand Junction, Colorado; another with the Missouri Wing at St Charles Smartt Field; and their newest with the Capital Wing in Culpeper, Virginia.
 Each of these allow non-CAF members to ride in the aircraft for a Living History Flight Experience.